All ingredients are individually packaged, but our central facility

 A note about serious food allergies

 The winter bluster is here and with it the comfort food that gets us all through.
 This risotto brings a toasty delight, for those evenings where the chill is just too much.
-Candied walnuts and butternut squash topping creamy richness reminds us that sweeter days yet to come.
+Candied walnuts and butternut squash topping creamy richness reminds us that sweeter days are yet to come.

 Due to our just-in-time sourcing model, we may have to send you a